On the stability analysis of astrophysical cooling functions

 The global 1D coronal loop simulations analyzed below come from \citet{2019ApJ...884...68K} (hereafter referred to as \citetalias{2019ApJ...884...68K}).
 They present runs with different types of footpoint heating that yield static, steady-state flow, and TNE solutions (described in \S{4.2}). \citetalias{2019ApJ...884...68K} utilized the Adaptively Refined Godunov Solver (ARGOS) code \citep{1999ApJ...512..985A} to conduct 1D hydrodynamic simulations of loops with coronal half-lengths of approximately $L = 40 ~\rm{Mm}$, supplemented by an additional $45 ~\rm{Mm}$ of chromosphere in order to use closed boundaries and at the same time have a realistic dynamical and energetic coupling between the corona and chromosphere.
 The ARGOS code employs an adaptively refined mesh, which adds resolution to follow the onset of condensation formation.

 The simulations in \citetalias{2019ApJ...884...68K} evolve into a variety of thermal states depending on the spatial distribution of heating along the loop.
-Each simulation is initialized with an approximate static equilibrium solution under uniform heating, which relaxes to a proper equilibrium before a spatially dependent, exponential heating term is gradually introduced at $t = 10^5$ s.
+Each simulation is initialized with an approximate static equilibrium solution under uniform heating, which relaxes to a proper equilibrium before the uniform heating is gradually transitioned to a spatially dependent, exponential heating at $t = 10^5$ s.
 This term allows for differential heating at the footpoints, thereby permitting asymmetric energy deposition.

 For the purposes of this study, we restrict our analysis to symmetric solutions and therefore neglect any asymmetry in the heating profile.
 Rewriting their Eq.
 (39) in our notation under the assumption of symmetric heating yields